 - Improve drilling rate

-The drilling fluid program must be designed to satisfy the highest-priority requirements for drilling the prospect well.
+It is important to design the drilling fluid program to satisfy the highest-priority requirements for drilling the prospect well.
 Unfortunately, these requirements may often be conflicting and/or may place demanding constraints on the system.
 For example, a low-solids system may be desirable for improved drilling rates and minimum formation damage.
-However, if high pressure, high-activity shales are drilled in an extreme temperature range, oil muds or dispersed lignosulfonate systems may be easier to control.
+However, if there will be HP, high-activity shales drilling in an extreme T range, oil muds, or dispersed lignosulfonate systems may be easier to control.